DeschutesDesignGroupLLC/perscom-docs/docs/records/service.md

 The following permissions are related to managing service records.

-- `view:servicerecord` Can view an service record.
+- `view:servicerecord` Can view a service record.
 - `create:servicerecord` Can create a new service record.
-- `update:servicerecord` Can update an existing service record.
+- `update:servicerecord` Can update a service record.
-- `delete:servicerecord` Can delete an existing service record.
+- `delete:servicerecord` Can delete a service record.